yjg30737/pyqt-shadow-frame-window-example/README.md

 == 2022-08-06 ==

-From v0.0.3, window can be resized and moved by inheriting FramelessWindow in <a href="https://github.com/yjg30737/pyqt-frameless-window.git">pyqt-frameless-window</a>.
+From v0.0.3, window can be resized and moved by inheriting FramelessWindow in pyqt-frameless-window.

 == 2022-09-04 ==